carlgira/dreambooth-webui/README.md

 # dreambooth-webui
 Simple webui to setup and train dreambooth for stable diffusion.

-Tested on a ubuntu 22.04 where the https://github.com/AUTOMATIC1111/stable-diffusion-webui its also installed.
+Tested on a ubuntu 22.04 where the https://github.com/AUTOMATIC1111/stable-diffusion-webui its also installed and running in http://localhost:7860.

 ## Requirements
 - You need to have installed some dependencies